iamfiscus/freeboard-alexa-skill/docs/INSTALL.md

 **There is a GUI skill builder beta version, which looks different**

 ### Configure Sample Utterances
-These are the phrases which Alexa will recognize to execute intents.
+Below are the phrases which Alexa will recognize to execute intents.
 Add these as your sample utterances.
 ```
 GaugeIntent set gauge to {Gauge}